-If you search a question from the HackerRank library on the Internet, and if it appears on the search results, matching structurally and semantically with the HackerRank library question, then it is termed as a leaked question.
-To help you identify these questions, we have a feature called the leaked questions indicator inside the library.
+If you search for a question from the HackerRank library on the Internet, and if it appears on the search results, matching structurally and semantically with the HackerRank library question, it is termed a leaked question.
+To help you identify these questions, HackerRank has a feature called the leaked questions indicator inside the library.

-When a question from the question library is checked for a 'leak,' a HackerRank for Work tool performs an automated web search to find and match the problem statement with any similar content available on the web.
+When a question from the question library is checked for a 'leak,' the HackerRank for Work tool performs an automated web search to find and match the problem statement with any similar content available on the web.
 String matching algorithms are used to identify matching terms, and the tool then returns a list of websites where it found parts of the statement with a percentage match.

-The steps below illustrate how leaked questions are marked in our library and how they can be remediated.
+The steps below illustrate how leaked questions are marked in the HackerRank library and how they can be remediated.

-- On logging into your HackerRank for Work account, click on the Library tab on the home page to view the list of questions available in the HackerRank library and your company questions.
+- On logging into the HackerRank for Work account, click on the Library tab on the home page to view the list of questions available in the HackerRank library and your company questions.

 - As mentioned, the tool matches similar words, and the matched text is displayed in bold when you view the sources where the question is available on the internet.